anderslauri/eleutheria-gcp-iap/README.md

 1. Signtature verification through `JWKS`.
 Endpoint for `JWKS` is identified automatically given type of JWT.
 2. `iat` and `exp` claim verification.
 Please note.
 Allowed clock skew is 30 seconds, meaning, `iat - <30 seconds>` and `exp + <30 seconds>`.
-3. `aud` verification based on forwarded url.
+3. `aud` verification based on forwarded header of original requested url.
-4. Google Workspace membership query given value of `gws.membership` annotation for matching ingress.
+4. Membership query (in Google Workspace) given value of `gws.membership` annotation for matching ingress.

 `{1..3}` follow [JWT-verification as described by Google Cloud][JWT-Verification].
+In case of successful authentication `200 OK` is returned - else `407 Proxy Authentication Required`.

 ## Required Ingress Annotation
 - `gws.membership/<id|name|email>`.
 Please reference [Google Workspace Groups API][Google Workspace Groups API] for detailed description when to use `id`, `name` or `email`.